APPLICATION Getting started

 All documents remain the property of the NCA.
 If you want us to return your pre-law university transcripts, please include a copy of them along with the originals.
 We will keep the copies and return the originals to you.

-Once the NCA receives your completed application form and payment, we will send you an email that tells you your NCA file number.
-The email will also list the documents we have received, and the ones we still need.
+Once the NCA receives your completed application form and payment, within ten business days, we will send you an email that explains how to use the NCA portal.
 The NCA may also ask you for more information or documentation.

 After we have the documents we need, the NCA takes about six to eight weeks to process your application and mail you your assessment.